commercialhaskell/stack/doc/GUIDE.md

 source files that compose the actual functionality of our project (we won't dwell on them here).

 The `LICENSE` file and `README.md` have no impact on the build.

 The `helloworld.cabal` file is updated automatically as part of the `stack build` process and should not be modified.

 The files of interest here are `Setup.hs`, `stack.yaml`, and `package.yaml`.

-The `Setup.hs` file is a component of the Cabal build system which stack uses.
+The `Setup.hs` file is a component of the Cabal build system which Stack uses.
-It's technically not needed by stack, but it is still considered good practice in the Haskell world to include it.
+It's technically not needed by Stack, but it is still considered good practice in the Haskell world to include it.
 The file we're using is straight
 boilerplate: